-Your being 16 years old is not too old to consider a career as a singer.
-Some singers worked in a non-music-related field for several years before deciding to become professional singers at age 30.
+At age 15, you are not too late to consider a career as a singer.
+There are professional singers, who had worked several years in a non-music-related field before they decided to follow their dream and become a singer at age 30.

 The teacher has an excellent ear, and carefully listens to, and gives you accurate feedback about your voice.

 Has an understanding of vocal anatomy, including the respiratory muscles, the larynx and throat structures, and how they affect singing.

 Allows you to tape record lessons or exercises in the lesson for take-home practice.
 Provides you with written exercises when needed.

 Is professional in conduct yet personable.
 You should feel comfortable with this person.
 You should feel free to ask questions.

 While being emotionally supportive, he or she should be able to challenge you to grow as a singer at the same time.

 The teacher should be able to explain to you in depth why you are doing each exercise that he or she gives you.